nidkil/jest-test/README.md

     }
     ...

+**Pro tip:** If you are using webpack aliases, the above aliases also have to be set for it to work with jest and babel.

 ## 3. Webstorm tips & tricks

 If you are using Webstorm as IDE the following ensures Webstorm plays nicely with jest and babel.